 No matter what background you come from or what future you're pursuing, you'll be able to find scholarships you qualify for on Bold.org.
 There are many options to choose from, so be sure to always read each scholarship's eligibility requirements before putting time and effort into your application.

 Scholarship money that is won on Bold.org will be sent straight to the financial office of the winner's college.
 All accredited US colleges, universities, and technical schools are eligible institutions to receive scholarship funds.
-Winners simply have to provide proof of enrollment and then the scholarship funds will be sent to their financial aid department!
+Winners simply have to provide proof of enrollment, and the scholarship funds will be sent to their financial aid department!
 This process ensures that receiving a scholarship is hassle-free and guarantees that scholarships will be used for eligible costs.

 Eligible college costs include tuition, books, and mandatory fees.
 As long as scholarship funds go toward these costs, the money will generally not be considered income and will not be taxed.
 As long as the total amount received is less than or equal to your educational costs, you won't need to report scholarship money as income.